aduggin/simple_site/wcag.md

 description: WCAG by role
 ---

-## Where the responsibility for each success criteria
+## Responsibility for each success criteria

 <table>
     <caption>Percieveable</caption>